NinjaTrader 8 Risk Management Setup: A Prop Trader's Playbook

 - Brackets survive a NinjaTrader restart — they should be real broker-side orders, not chart annotations

 We built Bracket Boss specifically to solve this layer cleanly.
 Drag entry/stop/target lines on the chart, set your max risk in dollars, and the strategy sizes the position to fit.
-The instant your entry fills, the bracket is live — including for manual trades you place outside the panel.
+When supported entries fill, the protective workflow is already part of the plan.

 Layer 2: Account-level limits

 Per-trade brackets only limit per-trade loss.
-They don't stop you from taking 12 trades in a row and burning the day's loss limit, and they don't protect you from a winning streak that walks your trailing drawdown line up and exposes you to a single round-trip.
+They don't stop you from taking 12 trades in a row and burning the day's loss limit, and they don't protect you from a winning streak that moves a trailing or end-of-day threshold closer than you expected.

 You need on-chart visibility into the account-level numbers that actually end accounts: